ayvacs/umbra-docs/docs/scripting/getting-started.md

 # Getting started

-First, you'll need an **Umbra developer key.** If you don't have one, you can get it by following these steps:
+To write a script, you'll first need an **Umbra developer key.** If you don't have one, you can get it by following these steps:

 1. Log into the Umbra developer portal
 2. Go to **Home** > **Credentials** > **Create key**